-An electric construction company used a traditional VPN for its field technicians, while most office workers used a local corporate network to access file servers.
-After the pandemics, many office workers also switch to working remotely from home.
-Towards the middle of 2020, the number of concurrently active VPN connections on the company's Fortinet firewall tripled.
-The remote workers experienced connection drops and need to fix the slow VPN with connection drops problem.
+An electrical company used a traditional VPN for its field technicians, while most office workers used a local corporate network to access file servers.
+Following the pandemic, many office workers are moving to work from home as well.
+Toward the middle of 2020, the number of concurrently active VPN connections on the company's Fortinet firewall tripled.
+Remote workers were experiencing dropped connections and had to troubleshoot the slow VPN with dropped connections issue.

 An engineering firm has dedicated connections such as VPN and Remote Desktop for network access.
-In the construction industry, most employees work from the road, and many work from job site trailers.
+In the construction industry, most employees work from the road and many work from job site trailers.
 The job sites typically do not have a stable Wi-Fi connection, but both VPN and Remote Desktop rely on maintaining active connections with the corporate firewall for remote file access.
-Many field technicians have had to synchronize folders the nights before traveling to job sites.
-They are looking for a solution that allows offline access to the file server.
-This way, the folders are picked up before they even enter the job site, and any changes made to the files are synchronized back to the company's file servers if they have a good internet connection.
+Many field technicians have had to synchronize folders the nights before they travel to job sites.
+They look for a solution that provides offline access to the file server.
+This way, folders are picked up before they even enter the job site, and any changes made to the files are synced back to the company's file servers when they have a good Internet connection.

-A design firm has offices around the world, including headquarters in London and branch offices in Australia and North America.
-For better remote file server access, the company's IT infrastructure was moved to a data center in the UK.
-The access speed for the local staff in the UK is good.
+A design firm has offices worldwide, including headquarters in London and branch offices in Australia and North America.
+To provide better remote file server access, the company moved the IT infrastructure to a data center in the UK.
+Access speed for local staff in the UK is good.
 However, remote employees in Australia and North America complained about slow file server access over a VPN.
 The company is looking for a solution to speed up cross-continent file delivery with a traditional mapped drive.
-If a solution allows file server access over a global content delivery network to speed up cross-continent access, the company would be happy to try it.
+The company would like to try if a solution can provide file server access over a global content delivery network to speed up cross-continent access.

-The main reason is that VPN is a complex solution that virtually extends your corporate network to an external employee's desktop computer.
-Regardless of how tech-savvy they are, your remote workers need to understand terms like network, file servers, mapped drives, VPN Access Client.
+The main reason is that VPN is a complex solution that effectively extends your corporate network to an external employee's desktop computer.
+Regardless of how tech-savvy they are, your remote workers need to understand terms like network, file server, mapped drives, VPN Access Client.
 Not to mention the numerous steps involved in establishing VPN connections.
-When VPN connections break down, you need to try to understand the underlying technologies, such as getting past corporate firewalls and the many different network protocols, as well as the possible reasons for the breakdown.
+When VPN connections drop, you need to try to understand the underlying technologies, such as how to overcome corporate firewalls and the many different network protocols, as well as the possible reasons for the drop.

 It's not uncommon for your employees to give up and then call tech support.
-Both spend time away from work troubleshooting VPN issues.
+Both spend time outside of work troubleshooting VPN issues.

 If you are dealing with VPN issues or VPN tickets, do you wish accessing your file servers was as easy as the user experience offered by cloud storage tools like those from Dropbox, OneDrive, or Google Drive?

-But you need to keep files on your file server without switching to other cloud solutions.
+However, you need to store files on your file server without resorting to other cloud solutions.
 You want an on-premises VPN-like solution, but one that addresses the issue of slowness and has advanced features.